mjw99/Llama3JavaChatCompletionService/README.md

 # Llama3.java Inference with OpenAI Chat Completion REST API ☕️

-This project provides a REST API wrapper for the Llama3.java model.
+This project provides a REST API wrapper for the amazing [Llama3.java project](https://github.com/mukel/llama3.java) from Alfonso² Peterssen.
 The wrapper is compliant with the OpenAI API specification for chat completions.

 ## ToDo